Mkona055/tictactoe/docs/design_system.md

 # Design system

-The goal of this document it to explain to a common developper how to build a Tic Tac Toe Game with two different playing modes (1 player and 2 players).
+The goal of this document it to explain to a common developper how to design a Tic Tac Toe Game with two different playing modes (1 player and 2 players).

 ## Fonts and Colors